 If I am applying for a WordPress development work, I may also change go4expert.com to imtips.co and will change the word forum to blog aka … Apart from my own blog I have clients …

 The third para is completely custom part of the proposal and it depends on how the client has shared his requirements.

-If client has shared a list of things I keep a list with numbers matching the numbers of client’s requirement for easy reference.
+If a client has shared a list of things I keep a list of numbers matching the numbers of client’s requirement for easy reference.

 So if client shares